o3de/o3de.org/content/docs/user-guide/interactivity/robotics/overview.md

 ## Templates

-There are two templates for robotics:
+There are three templates for robotics:
 - [ROS 2 project template](https://github.com/o3de/o3de-extras/tree/development/Templates/Ros2ProjectTemplate):
   - A simple interior scene with ROSBot XL robot:
   - It is the most lightweight and basic robotic project template.